-Andhra Pradesh Cabinet decides to abolish state’s Legislative Council
+Andhra Pradesh Cabinet passes resolution to abolish state’s Legislative Council

 The Cabinet meeting held earlier discussed how to proceed on three bills that are stuck in the Legislative Council.
 These are the Andhra Pradesh Decentralisation and Inclusive Development of All Regions Bill, 2020; the Andhra Pradesh Capital Region Development Authority Act (Repeal) Bill, and a bill for making English medium mandatory in all government schools.

-The first two bills were passed by the Assembly.
-However, Legislative Council Chairperson MA Sharrif referred the two bills to a select committee.
+The first two bills, related to creating three capitals for the state, were passed by the Assembly, PTI reported.
+However, Legislative Council Chairperson MA Sharrif on January 22 referred the two bills to a select committee.
+Following this, the chief minister told the Assembly: “We need to seriously think whether we need to have such a House which appears to be functioning with only political motives.
+It is not mandatory to have the Council, which is our own creation, and it is only for our convenience.
+So let us discuss the issue further on Monday and take a decision on whether or not to continue the Council.”

 The third bill was passed twice by the Assembly, the second time after the Council suggested certain amendments.
 These amendments were rejected by the Assembly.

+The YSR Congress Party had on December 17 last year first threatened to abolish the Legislative Council after it became clear that the Chandrababu Naidu-led Telugu Desam Party would not allow two bills related to creation of a separate commission for Scheduled Castes and conversion of all government schools into English medium to pass.

-YSR Congress Party leader RK Roja, following the Cabinet meeting, told reporters that very few states have a Legislative Council.
+YSR Congress Party leader RK Roja, following the Cabinet meeting on Monday, told reporters that very few states have a Legislative Council.
 “If the Council is mocking the people’s verdict, the people feel that it’s a waste of expenses,” he said.
 “People have chosen Jagan and voted for 151 MLAs in the Assembly.
 The people of north Andhra and Rayalaseema are asking us to abolish the Council as it is blocking their progress.”

 In 1985, Telugu Desam Party founder and then-Chief Minister NT Rama Rao abolished the Council.
 In 2007, Chief Minister YS Rajasekhara Reddy of the Congress reestablished it.